-One-time Shredding – For the occasional or infrequent need to destroy medical records we offer our onetime shredding service.
-So if you’re a small medical office and it’s time for you annual purge of patient charts or you’re a hospital that needs to get rid of years of health files at one time then our one-time service is what you’re looking for.
+One-time Purges – For the occasional or infrequent need to destroy medical records we offer our one-time shredding service.
+So if you’re a small medical office and it’s time for your annual purge of patient charts or you’re a hospital that needs to get rid of years of health files at one time then our one-time service is what you’re looking for.
 Our one-time service is medical record shredding only when you call for it.
 The frequency is whenever you have the need.

-Scheduled Shredding – When you are handling and disposing of Protected Health Information on a daily basis you need a program that is secure and makes the disposal of medical documents easy and convenient for your staff.
+Scheduled Office Shredding – When you are handling and disposing of Protected Health Information on a daily basis you need a program that is secure and makes the disposal of medical documents easy and convenient for your staff.
 Our scheduled service is the answer.
 We provide secure containers to be distributed throughout your medical facility so your staff has a convenient and secure place to dispose of patient information until they are destroyed.
-Our containers come in many sizes to fit just about anywhere from a nurses station to a medical file room.
-Then our well trained and uniformed staff comes to your medical facility to empty the containers and shred your medical records on a regular schedule.
-We offer automatic schedules that can be daily, weekly, bi-weekly, every four weeks or monthly.
+Our containers come in many sizes to fit just about anywhere from a nurse’s station to a medical file room.
+Then our well-trained and uniformed staff comes to your medical facility to empty the containers and shred your medical records on a regular schedule.
+We offer automatic schedules that can be daily, weekly, bi-weekly, every four weeks, or monthly.

 Choose NAID AAA Certified to be Compliant